est-kim/support_engineer_homework/README.md

 This project is a web-based application that generates reports on Shopify organization and account details, including optimization settings and account plans, utilizing React.js for the frontend and Express for backend.

-## How to Install and/or Run the Project
+## How to Install and Run the Project
-This project is deployed on Vercel.
-Click this link to access the project: __

 To run this project on your local machine, Node.js and npm must be installed in your machine.
 If not, it is easily available to download from the official [Node.js website](https://nodejs.org/en).

 1. Clone the repository: